deepset-ai/haystack-integrations/integrations/pinecone-document-store.md

 ### Using Pinecone in a RAG Pipeline

 Once you have documents in your `PineconeDocumentStore`, it's ready to be used in any Haystack pipeline.
-Then, you can use `PineconeEmbeddingRetriever` to retrieve data from your PineconeDocumentStore.
-For example, below is a pipeline that makes use of a custom prompt that is designed to answer questions for the retrieved documents.
+Then, you can use [`PineconeEmbeddingRetriever`](https://docs.haystack.deepset.ai/v2.0/docs/pineconedenseretriever) to retrieve data from your PineconeDocumentStore.
+For example, below is a pipeline that uses a custom prompt designed to answer questions for the retrieved documents.

 ```python
 from haystack.utils import Secret